open-edge-insights/eii-core/common/libs/ConfigMgr/README.md

 - fetch an applications configs values from the KV store.
 - fetch an applications interface values from KV store for pub, sub, server and client.
 - watch on application's config changes.
-- generate EIS MessageBus config.
+- generate EII MessageBus config.
 - read and set /GlobalEnv variables.
 - fetch env variables: appname, dev_mode

-All these data are stored into the kv store of EIS during the provisioning phase and can be changed   dynamically by the admin.
+All these data are stored into the kv store of EII during the provisioning phase and can be changed   dynamically by the admin.

 ## Installation

-The EISUtils depends on CMake version 3.11+.
+The EIIUtils depends on CMake version 3.11+.
 For Ubuntu 18.04 this is not the default version installed via `apt-get`.
-To install the correct version of CMake and other ConfigMgr dependencies, please follow [eis_libs_installer README](../../README.md)
+To install the correct version of CMake and other ConfigMgr dependencies, please follow [eii_libs_installer README](../../README.md)

 By default, ConfigMgr installs to `/usr/local/lib/`.
 On some platforms this is not included in the `LD_LIBRARY_PATH` by default.
 As a result, you must add this directory to you `LD_LIBRARY_PATH`, otherwise you will encounter issues using the ConfigMgr.
 This can